-Further, throughout 2023 the Board continued to be actively engaged with the management team and other external advisors as it has implemented and refined the Company's long-term strategy.
+Further, throughout 2024 the Board continued to be actively engaged with the management team and other external advisors as it continues to implement and refine the Company's long-term strategy.
 They participated in numerous update and touchpoint sessions, which served to also provide the directors with comprehensive and ongoing orientation, overview and analysis of the Company and its businesses.